 Hot Weather

-For running in warm or hot weather, you will likely want the shirt that scores the best for breathability and drying time, as these factors help you cool down the quickest through evaporation of sweat.
-A shirt that features large amounts of mesh paneling to aid in air permeability is a great choice.
+For running in warm or hot weather, you will likely want a shirt that performs well for breathability and drying time, as these factors help you cool down the quickest through sweat evaporation.
+A shirt that features large amounts of mesh paneling to aid in air permeability is also a great choice.

 Ultra or Adventure Running

-Ultra runs, or long adventure runs are usually accompanied by wearing a running vest or light pack to carry extra food, water, and essentials like rain gear.
-All of these shirts will work fine for long runs, but ones that don't have mesh on the back and shoulders will probably last a lot longer, as the repeated bouncing and jostling could quickly wear through light mesh.
-Fit is also critical for a long enduring effort.
-If there is any discomfort or chafing on a shorter run, it will only be exacerbated with greater distance, increased sweat, and the changing weight of a full hydration pack waning to empty between aid stations.
-The Arc'teryx Cormac Crew has the added benefit of a UPF 50+ rating, so it is great for all-day adventures.
+Ultra or long adventure runs usually include wearing a running vest or a light pack to carry essentials.
+Most shirts will work fine for long runs, but those without mesh on the back and shoulders will probably last longer, as a pack's repeated bouncing and jostling can quickly wear through mesh designs.
+Fit is also critical for a long, enduring effort.
+If there is any discomfort or chafing on a shorter run, it will only be exacerbated with greater distance, increased sweat, and the changing weight of a hydration pack.

 Hiking or Backpacking

 Technical running shirts work great for hiking, backpacking, or climbing as well!
-We often wear them in this capacity, and once again only caution against wearing a pack for too long in conjunction with a shirt made mostly of mesh that might not be able to withstand the abuse.
-For long thru-hikes like the AT or PCT, where stench can become a real issue, looking for something with Merino wool can help remediate that.
+We often wear them in this capacity, and once again, we caution against wearing a pack for too long in conjunction with a shirt made mostly of mesh that might not be able to withstand the abuse.

 Working Out at the Gym

-Synthetic shirts such as these running shirts are also ideal for working out at the gym.
+Running shirts are also ideal for working out at the gym.
 Indeed, some of the most affordable shirts in our review handle the sweat and intensity of gym workouts very effectively.
-While any of the shirts here will work great in the gym, you may not want to spend a lot of money simply for a workout shirt.
-For that reason, we would probably recommend the shirts that are on the more affordable end of the spectrum.

 As a Base Layer

-When skiing, ice climbing, or taking part in any cold-weather activity, we like having a breathable, durable t-shirt on as our base layer.
-The polyester weave of the Cormac Crew allowed warmer layers worn over the top to easily slide on without bunching.
-Durability and a sleek, athletic fit are the two main attributes to covet if planning to wear your running shirt as a base layer.
-The Rhythm Tee offers warmth and comfort as a base layer while wicking away sweat during nordic skis and ski tours.
-The benefits of merino wool and the durability of the nylon core make the Rhythm Tee the best shirt in this review for this purpose.
+When skiing, ice climbing, or participating in any cold-weather activity, we like having a breathable, durable T-shirt as a base layer.
+Polyester weaves allow warmer top layers to slide on easily without bunching.
+Durability and a sleek, athletic fit are the two main attributes to covet if you plan to wear your running shirt as a base layer.

 Conclusion